 • Brantley v Constituency Boundaries Commission 1 WLR 2753 (Privy Council, appearing along with Peter Knox QC and Tom Roe QC, for the appellants in a successful appeal challenging a last-minute attempt to change the constituency boundaries prior to the upcoming election)

-• Appearing with Katherine Deal in Cleare v the Commission of the Police, an upcoming appeal to the Privy Council concerning an allegation of serious physical abuse whilst in police custody.
+• Appeared with Katherine Deal in Cleare v the Commission of the Police, an appeal to the Privy Council concerning an allegation of serious physical abuse whilst in police custody.

 Other international work/ cases of note: